Giving Back to the Community

 - Backpacks/Duffel Bags

-If you have items for donation you can drop them at any of our collection sites throughout greater Portland, The Academy for Active Learners, Rowe Ford Westbrook, Island Dog Brewing, Better Homes and Gardens Gorham, Edward Jones (Atlantic Place, South Portland), South Portland UPS, Dunkin (Bridgton Road, Westbrook), Discovery Place Childcare, Westbrook-Warren Congressional Church, The Maine Mariners and TWO MEN AND A TRUCK, Portland.
+If you have items for donation you can drop them at any of our collection sites throughout greater Portland, The Academy for Active Learners, Rowe Ford Westbrook, Island Dog Brewing, Better Homes and Gardens Gorham, Edward Jones (Atlantic Place, South Portland), South Portland UPS, Dunkin (Bridgton Road, Westbrook), Discovery Place Childcare, Westbrook-Warren Congressional Church, The Maine Mariners, Mountain LTD. and TWO MEN AND A TRUCK, Portland.

 National Diaper Need Awareness Week